pipelinelabo/datalaiq-wiki/ingesters/kinesis.md

 Most of the fields are self-explanatory, but the `Iterator-Type` setting deserves a note.
 This setting selects where the ingester starts reading data **if it does not have a state file entry** for the stream/shard.
 The default is "LATEST", which means the ingester will ignore all existing records and only read records created after the ingester starts.
 By setting it to TRIM_HORIZON, the ingester will start reading records from the oldest available.
 In most situations we recommend setting it to TRIM_HORIZON so you can fetch older data; on further runs of the ingester, the state file will maintain the sequence number and prevent duplicate ingestion.

 The Kinesis ingester does not provide the `Ignore-Timestamps` option found in many other ingesters.
-Kinesis messages include an arrival timestamp; by default, the ingester will use that as the Gravwell timestamp.
+Kinesis messages include an arrival timestamp; by default, the ingester will use that as the DatalaiQ timestamp.
 If `Parse-Time=true` is specified in the data consumer definition, the ingester will instead attempt to extract a timestamp from the message body.